 For example, let’s consider housing.
 Changing Auckland’s zoning laws to allow for more affordable housing may seem like a step in the right direction.
 But if we only focus on the technicalities of the law, without consulting the people who will be affected, we risk missing the mark.
 Yes, it might allow for more housing to be built, but without considering the broader community needs, it could backfire.
 Elderly residents, for example, may be forced out of their long-term homes due to rising costs and disruptions caused by new developments, which could isolate them from essential services and community networks they've long relied on.
 Even if they are looking to downsize, new developments might not cater to their needs for smaller, accessible homes, leaving them with no choice but to relocate elsewhere, away from the communities where they’ve lived for years.
 On the other hand, young professionals might struggle to afford even "affordable" housing.
 Rising living costs in newly developed areas and lack of access to convenient transportation and job centres could leave them financially stretched.
 Without addressing these specific needs, these groups could be left out, despite the intention to provide more housing for all.

-Many developments also continue to prioritise Western, predominantly White, ways of living, often overlooking the needs and cultural practices of minority communities such as Māori and Pasifika.
+Many developments also continue to prioritise Western, predominantly White, ways of living, often overlooking the needs and cultural practices of marginalised communities such as Māori and Pasifika.
 These communities may require different housing designs, such as larger homes for extended families or communal spaces reflecting collective living practices.
 By not considering these cultural perspectives, new housing developments risk excluding these groups or forcing them out of the neighbourhoods where they have long lived, a pattern often seen in gentrifying areas.
 This highlights how consultation and design processes must go beyond superficial engagement to genuinely reflect the diverse realities of New Zealanders.

 While community consultation is a standard part of drafting housing policies, the process often falls short of fully incorporating the multilayered experiences of diverse groups.
 Public consultations, town hall meetings and surveys are valuable tools, but they are often too surface-level, with limited follow-up or action on the feedback received.
 This can result in laws that technically fulfil consultation requirements but fail to truly reflect the challenges of those they are meant to serve.